 There are over 100 species and types of carpet beetles, each with its specific characteristics.
 Some species are more dangerous than others, however, the most dangerous carpet beetles include the Asiatic carpet beetle and the European carpet beetle.
 The Asiatic and European carpet beetle causes damage to carpets, upholstery, mattresses, furniture, and other items.

-The black carpet beetles are more dangerous household pests than other carpet beetles.
-They are so dangerous because they make more damages to natural fibers, carpets, furniture, and clothing.
+Black carpet beetles are more dangerous household pests than other carpet beetles.
+They are so dangerous because they make more damage to natural fibers, carpets, furniture, and clothing.

 Carpet Beetles Infestation in Your Home